PyZenMatt/portofolio/README.md

 # Genius Lyrics Scraper 🎵
 A Python GUI application to scrape song lyrics from Genius.com, with multi-threading support and export to CSV.

-### 📚 Python Library System
+### 📚 PDF to Image Converter
-A book management system with borrowing and return features.
+A GUI application to convert PDF files to images (PNG, JPEG, TIFF)

 ### 📝 Django Blog
 A complete web application for publishing articles and content.